open-telemetry/oteps/text/0143-versioning-and-stability.md

 All signal components may become stable together, or one by one in the following order: API, SDK, Semantic Conventions, Contrib.

+When transitioning from experimental to stable to deprecated, packages **should not move or otherwise break how they are imported by users**.
+Do NOT use and "experimental" directory or package suffix.

+Optionally, package **version numbers** MAY include a suffix, such as -alpha, -beta, -rc, or -experimental, to differentiate stable and experimental packages.

 ### Stability

 Once a signal component is marked as stable, the following rules apply until the end of that signal’s existence.